Ebdale Community Hub and Learning Centre

 Community Organisations based at Ebdale

-Ebdale Hub is owned and managed by Frankston City Council and is child and family friendly venue, that is a base for a number of community organisations and services providers.
+Ebdale Hub is owned, managed and operated by Frankston City Council and is child and family friendly venue that is a base for a number of community organisations and services providers.
 Ebdale Hub’s tenants include:

 - Ardoch Youth Foundation